Posts from your Archives – This Was a Great Day by Jennie Fitzkee

 International Day of Peace

-When I was in the library last week, I saw they had a display of peace books to recognize International Day of Peace.
+When I was in the library on this day last year, I saw they had a display of peace books to recognize International Day of Peace.
 To my surprise, one of my classroom books was included in the display.

 image